zzonyo/trust-docs-test/source/index.html.md

 1、The parameter should include `AccessKeyId`.

-2、Check the `account-id` it could be returned from `GET /v1/account/accounts`.
+2、The parameter should include `Signature`.

-3、The request body in POST request should NOT be included in signature text.
+3、Check the `account-id` it could be returned from `GET /v1/account/accounts`.

-4、The request parameter in GET request should be ordered by ASCII.
+4、It may happen if previous request reach the rate limitation.

 ## Market Data